gbbocchini/coolipy/README.md

 ```

 ## Features
-- Manage Coolify projects, servers, applications, deployments and more (everything the Coolify App offers)ç
+- Manage Coolify projects, servers, applications, deployments and more (everything the Coolify App offers);
 - Infra as code;
 - 1 dependency: requests>=2.32.3;
 - Datamodels for all endpoints;